Dealing with Natural Capital

 Climate Change Risks and Opportunities

 The Task Force on Climate-related Financial Disclosures (TCFD), established by the Financial Stability Board (FSB), an international body participated by central banks and financial supervisory agencies of major countries, issued a recommendations report stating to “support companies that disclose information on risks and opportunities relating to climate change” in June 2017.
 In June 2020, the Z Holdings Group declared that it supports the recommendations, and officially joined the supporters.
 Referring to these recommendations, the Z Holdings Group also undertook the analysis of possible scenarios and summarized the risks and opportunities identified.
 Moving on, we will continue to make disclosures on governance, strategies, risk management, and indices and targets relevant to climate-related risks and opportunities.

 Process of Our Scenario Analysis

 Having predicted how the world might change if global warming accelerates as well as what legislations and rules may be enforced in response to such changes, Yahoo!
 JAPAN’s division in charge of promoting CSR identified potential risks and opportunities for the Z Holdings Group’s business with the aim to grasp and disclose risks related to climate change.
 The risks and opportunities identified were shared for feedback across the company through Yahoo!
-JAPAN’s risk management division.
+JAPAN’s risk management division and were reflected in the formulation of strategies of each division after the divisions considered the specific risks and opportunities according to the characteristics of their business and services.
 Along with this, relevant sections in the Z Holdings Group including Yahoo!
 JAPAN conducted risk analysis associated with climate change and defined climate change as a risk to be prioritized within the group.
 Moving forward, we will continue to implement necessary measures.

 Scenario and Methods